 - Medical Neglect: Many times, especially nights, weekends, and holidays, staff levels are too low to care for the vast amounts of patients many of these facilities have.
 Bedsores are a good example.
 Pressure ulcers are one of the main issues in nursing homes.
 If an immobile patient is not turned in bed at least once every two hours, serious bedsores often develop.

 - Financial Abuse: In a nursing home context, financial abuse usually means stealing money or valuables from a resident or concocting a scheme to get money (e.g. “Your grandson is in jail and I need some cash to go bail him out”).

 Even though individuals commit these acts, the nursing home is usually responsible for the victim’s damages.
 Medical neglect usually occurs during the course and scope of employment, so respondeat superior applies.
 While the aforementioned abuse issues probably fall outside the scope of employment, the employer is probably still liable, under the negligent hiring or negligent supervision rules.
-Some additional limitations apply on these doctrines in Florida.
+Some additional limitations apply to these doctrines in Florida.

 The Problem of Inadequate Nursing Home Facilities in St. Petersburg